When are you reopening?

 You can book by clicking here.
 There is no charge for visiting the museum.
 When you book online, you will receive an e-ticket via email to print at home or present on a mobile device.
 You’ll need to bring your booking confirmation with you on the day.

-Alternatively, you can book over the phone by calling 01236 638460, 10am – 12pm and 1pm – 3pm, Wednesday to Sunday.
-Please be aware we have limited resource to answer calls, so online booking is recommended.
-Booking by phone opens on Thursday 27 August.
+Alternatively, you can book over the phone by calling 01236 638460, 10am – 4pm, Monday to Sunday.
+Please be aware we have very limited resource to answer calls, so online booking is recommended.

 Can I come in a family group?
 Is there a maximum number allowed?